-Coming off the back of partnering up with DN regular Michael Lawrence on Day Joy’s Go To Sleep Mess, director Alex Amoling took the reigns for his solo promo directorial debut on Chae Hawk’s Remember This Night.
+Coming off the back of partnering up with DN regular Michael Lawrence on Day Joy’s Go To Sleep Mess, director Alex Amoling took the reins for his solo promo directorial debut on Chae Hawk’s Remember This Night.

 Amoling had previously co-edited and created the visual effects on Hawk’s Dance Party For The Heavy Hearted trailer directed by Lawrence, so when the time came for the album’s first promo, Lawrence suggested Amoling step up.